EmeraldSwing/website/src/index.md

 The [Charlemont Community Resource Centre](https://maps.app.goo.gl/gtBNtufm5ExnZkx97) will be the venue for the entire event.

-Registration will be available through [DanceCloud](https://pobailstomp.dancecloud.com/) on March 29th.
+Registration will be available through [DanceCloud](https://pobailstomp.dancecloud.com/) on May 24th.

 Here's the key dates for when things will be available and at what price.

 * ~~January 8th, event announcement~~
-* March 29th, early bird registration
+* May 24th, early bird registration
 	* €130 Full Pass
 	* €25 Party Pass
 	* €25 T-Shirt
-* April 19th, early bird close
+* June 7th, early bird close
 	* €140 Full Pass
 	* €35 Party Pass
 	* €10 Friday Only Pass